eshanganju/pacMan/debenScanAnalysis-ReadMe.txt

   1. We choose a smaller cube to prevent effects of edge
   2. Cube should be big enough to accomodate the REV

+Code notes:
+  20200331
+    The code works well till segmentation - the edges are removed and the dilation error that creeps up in the contactList function in spam is corrected by applying a padding around the sample.

+    There is undersegmentation of the particle in the edges I see some particles within particles.
 _________________________________________________
 OTC
   Starting Details: